evlinzxxx/Course-Certificate/course.md

 * Prepare Data for Exploration, see that [Prepare Data for Exploration](https://www.coursera.org/account/accomplishments/verify/JK4LPUBBTQNT).
 * Process Data from Dirty to Clean, see that [Process Data from Dirty to Clean](https://www.coursera.org/account/accomplishments/verify/M27ZN6MEYNGK).
 * Analyze Data to Answer Questions, see that [Analyze Data to Answer Questions](https://www.coursera.org/account/accomplishments/verify/RDUJB5WKQXLX).
+* Share Data Through the Art of Visualization, see that [Share Data Through the Art of Visualization](https://www.coursera.org/account/accomplishments/verify/Z5JKL4QFUKPB).